 The real solution for neuropathy is to tackle it from both inside and out.
 The external approach is the expertise of the LifeWorks Integrative Health physical medicine team.
 The experienced chiropractic and rehab team understands how nerves and muscles work in order to repair and regenerate nerve function.
 The functional medicine team at LifeWorks Integrative Health is your trusted team for stopping the underlying, root cause of your neuropathy.

 The external treatment for neuropathy is all about increasing blood flow to the nerves and promoting regeneration and preservation of the nerves.
-Through light therapy, stem cell therapy, and stimulation of the nerves for growth and healing neuropathy symptoms can be stopped and nerve health preserved.
-Many doctors treating neuropathy simply do not understand the effective long term neuropathy treatment options available and simply rely on temporary, potentially dangerous medications.
+Through light therapy, regenerative therapy, and stimulation of the nerves for growth and healing neuropathy symptoms can be stopped and nerve health preserved.
+Many doctors treating neuropathy simply do not understand the effective long-term neuropathy treatment options available and simply rely on temporary, potentially dangerous medications.

 This is the area of neuropathy treatment that is often overlooked.
 Neuropathy always has an underlying cause.
 The most common cause of neuropathy is diabetes.
 The inflammation that high, uncontrolled blood sugar takes on the body is immense.
 High blood sugars damage nerves and blood vessels and controlling blood sugars is one of the best ways to prevent neuropathy.
 However, other underlying health issues can also cause neuropathy such as food sensitivities, autoimmune disease, chronic disease, insulin resistance, nutrient deficiencies and more.